Omar Sharaf: Hong Kong

-In 1966 Sharaf was designated and appointed as Consul General of the United Arab Republic to Hong Kong, after having been nominated by President Gamal Abdul Nasser, and receiving the approbation of H.M.
-Queen Elizabeth II to the nomination.
-At the time, Hong Kong was a British colony.
+In 1966 Sharaf was designated and appointed as Consul General of the United Arab Republic to Hong Kong, after having been nominated by President Gamal Abdul Nasser with the approval of Queen Elizabeth II—at the time Hong Kong was a British colony.
 In Hong Kong, he assisted in the establishment of the offices and secured the general landing rights for Egypt's national carrier United Arab Airlines at Kai Tak International Airport.
 Regular flights to Hong Kong were added in March 1969, as a stopover destination to the scheduled flights of the airline on its Cairo to Tokyo route.
 Sharaf witnessed first-hand, and wrote extensively on the implementation of export-oriented policies, the colony's rise as a regional financial center, and the-then infant industry of container shipping, with emphasis on the industry's future on world trade and its implications and benefits for the Suez Canal.
 At the time, Hong Kong was of particular interest to any China watcher, as well as for following political and military developments in South-East Asia and the ongoing war in Vietnam.
 In 1967, the Vietnam war had claimed the life of the head of the Egyptian Mission at Hanoi, Gamal Eldin Omar Ibrahim (1916–1967).
 Sharaf and Ibrahim were colleagues and friends, and Sharaf was vocal about his friend's untimely death, as well as his opposition to the war in Vietnam.
 Gamal Eldin Omar, the Egyptian Charge d'affaires at Hanoi, was wounded seeking shelter from an American air strike on the city.
 He would die later of complications in a Hong Kong hospital on 6 December 1967.

 In 1970, Sharaf assumed the position of Doyen of the Consular Corps in Hong Kong.
 The position of Doyen would bring Sharaf closer and into regular contact with the Governor General of the colony.
-At the time, the Governor General of Hong Kong was Sir David Trench (1915–1988, and in office from 1964–1971), a veteran of the British colonial service.
+At the time, the Governor General of Hong Kong was Sir David Trench (1915–1988, and in office from 1964 to 1971), a veteran of the British colonial service.
 The position of Doyen would also bring Sharaf and his wife Noha closer to the-then director of protocol in Hong Kong, Brigadier Sir Rainald Lewthwaite OBE (1913–2003), aka Ray Lewthwaite, and his American-born wife Margaret Edmonds Lewthwaite (MBE) (1907–1990), aka Peggy Lewthwaite.
 Ray Lewthwaite, a former British officer who had served in Egypt and North Africa during World War II, and his wife Margaret would be lifelong friends of the Sharaf's, being house guests at their Beijing embassy residence in the Eighties.
 The Sharafs were particularly impressed with Margaret, who, besides being a diplomatic hostess, was an accomplished author and painter.